Background Six: Lyra Heartstrings and Bon Bon

 The unicorn Lyra and earth pony Bon Bon appear together as "best friends" in several scenes.
 In "Slice of Life", it is revealed that the latter's real identity is Sweetie Drops, a disavowed secret agent living in Ponyville under the assumed identity "Bon Bon".
 Sometime after the bugbear was defeated by Twilight and her friends, Agent Furlong approached Sweetie Drops and informed her that S.M.I.L.E.
 (Note: Secret Monster Intelligence League of Equestria) remained in operation and needed her help once again.
 He decided to recruit her best friend, Lyra Heartstrings, after learning that she was aware of Sweetie Drops' true identity.
 The two agents were dispatched to Appleloosa, Applewood, and the Crystal Empire in search of changeling infiltrators, with Lyra and Sweetie discovering a changeling named Delilah in Appleloosa.
 Despite some infighting between the veteran and her rookie partner, they were able to expose the villains and summon the Mane Six to help defeat them.
 Afterward, the pair was established as a permanent team, remaining in Ponyville.
 Lyra and Bon Bon are the main focus of the chapter book Lyra and Bon Bon and the Mares from S.M.I.L.E., in which Bon Bon rejoins the S.M.I.L.E. spy agency alongside Lyra.
 In Beyond Equestria: Pinkie Pie Steps Up, the pair are tasked by their agency to retrieve the Pondora Box and are aided by Songbird Serenade and Pinkie Pie.
 They are voiced by various actresses, with Ball voicing Lyra after Season 2, and Libman voicing Sweetie Drops in "Slice of Life".
 Having been popularly paired by fans as a lesbian couple, they were officially canonized as such in season nine, proposing to each other in the background of one scene in "The Big Mac Question" and shown to be married in "The Last Problem".

 Vinyl Scratch

 A unicorn disc jockey rarely seen without headphones and sunglasses, first seen in "Suited for Success".
 Following the broadcast of the episode, a poll on the fan website Equestria Daily established the character's names as "DJ PON-3" and "Vinyl Scratch", with both names being alternately used in official products, such as the "Equestria Girls" music video parodying Katy Perry's song "California Gurls".
 Mary Carreon of OC Weekly wrote that "[Vinyl Scratch] looks suspiciously like Skrillex."
+She never talks throughout the franchise.